 - Cannabichromenic acid (CBCA)

 The concentration of CBGA is at its highest during the early stages of the plant's development.
 Still, as the plant continues to grow, CBGA is converted into other acidic forms until it reaches maturity.
 And just like other cannabinoids, if you draw out CBGA and apply heat to it, it will transform into CBG.
-You can do this by putting it in an oven, lighter, or by using a vaporizer.
+You can do this by putting it in an oven, a lighter, or by using a vaporizer.

 How Is CBG Made?